Multiwavelength Analysis of Six Luminous Fast Blue Optical Transients: Introduction

-Based on the first few LFBOTs discovered, \citet{metzger2022} argued that progenitor models must reconcile two key characteristics: a dense surrounding medium inferred from the synchrotron radiation, and a long-lived central engine (accreting compact object) inferred from nonthermal variable X-ray emission as well as minutes-duration optical flares \citep{ho2023tsd}.
+Based on the first few LFBOTs discovered, \citet{metzger2022} argued that progenitor models must reconcile two key characteristics: a dense surrounding medium and a long-lived central engine.
 Some propositions include tidal disruption events (TDEs) involving an intermediate-mass black hole \citep{perley2019,kuin2019,Gutierrez2024}, the direct collapse (failed explosion) of a supergiant star \citep{margutti,perley2019,Chrimes2025}, and the tidal disruption of a star by a stellar-mass black hole resulting from a merger \citep{metzger2022, Klencki2025} or random interactions in a cluster \citep{Kremer2021,Kremer2023}.

-To determine the progenitors of LFBOTs, it is necessary to increase the number of AT2018cow-like objects with multiwavelength observations.
-Unfortunately, the rarity of these transients and the recency of the development of optical surveys like ZTF has limited the discovery rate.
-It is not enough to detect a candidate LFBOT in a high-cadence optical survey.
-Confirming an FBOT to be similar to AT2018cow requires broad multiwavelength follow-up campaigns that can extend up to years past their initial discovery.
-In this paper, we present five more LFBOTs with multiwavelength follow-up observations, as well as further radio observations on a sixth (AT2023fhn), increasing the sample size by over 50\%.
+Our understanding of LFBOTs has been limited in part by the small sample size, particularly the number that have multiwavelength data.
+Some behavior has only been observed in a single object, such as luminous UV emission years after AT2018cow \citep{inkenhaag2025}, late-time luminous X-ray emission in AT2020mrf \citep{yao2022}, and minutes-duration optical flares in AT2022tsd \citep{ho2023tsd}---and it is not clear how prevalent this behavior is among LFBOTs.
+The rarity of these transients and the recency of the development of optical surveys like ZTF has limited the discovery rate.

-This paper presents optical photometry, optical spectroscopy, and observations at X-ray, radio, and millimeter wavelengths.
+Here we present early ($\lesssim1\,$yr) multiwavelength observations of five new LFBOTs, as well as further radio observations on a sixth (AT2023fhn), increasing the sample size by over 50\%.
 Section \ref{sec:methods} describes the observations and data reduction.
-In Section~\ref{sec:comparison} we compare the data to previous LFBOTs and other extragalactic transients.
-In Section \ref{sec:analysis} we model the radio emission and analyze the host-galaxy properties.
-In Section \ref{sec:discussion} we present our conclusions.
+In Section \ref{sec:radio-analysis} we model the radio emission as self-absorbed synchrotron radiation.
+In Section~\ref{sec:host-analysis} we analyze the offsets from each LFBOT to its host galaxy, and each host galaxy's properties.
+Throughout, we use methods that are similar to those employed in previous LFBOT papers in order to make effective comparisons.
+We present our discussion and conclusions in Section~\ref{sec:discussion}, including suggestions for future LFBOT studies.

 Throughout this paper, we assume a flat $\Lambda$CDM cosmology with H$_0=67.4$ km\,s$^{-1}$\,Mpc$^{-1}$ and $\Omega_m=0.315$ \citep{planck2018}.
 All usages of $t_{\text{obs}}$ refer to the time after the optical light curve peak in the observer frame, while $t_{\mathrm{rest}}$ refers to this time in the rest frame.
 All dates are in UTC and all magnitudes are in AB.